4.7

 The Estate of Trianon

-The purpose behind constructing these spaces was for the monarchs to have more intimate spots near the Palace.
+The primary aim of these spaces was to provide the monarchs with private havens close to the Palace.

 The Grand Trianon